Gutermann-Promenade

 Schweinfurt

-Here you can rent e-bikes for the tour.
-Remember to make a reservation in good time!
+E-bikes can be hired here for the tour.
+Remember to book in good time!

-A total of 4 e-bikes from the regional manufacturer Winora can be rented from April to the end of October outside opening hours at the Tourist Information Schweinfurt 360°.
+A total of 4 e-bikes from the regional manufacturer Winora can be hired from the Schweinfurt 360° Tourist Information Centre outside opening hours from April to the end of October.

-They can be rented for one or more days.
-The Tourist Information team will be happy to collect and return the bikes individually and flexibly outside our opening hours by telephone arrangement.
-An alternative is to return the bikes to bike boxes near the Museum Georg Schäfer and the Main cycle path.
+They can be hired for one or more days.
+The team at the Tourist Information Centre can arrange for you to collect and return them individually and flexibly outside our opening hours by telephone.
+Alternatively, bikes can be returned to bike boxes near the Museum Georg Schäfer and the Main cycle path.
 Bikes are only available for hire from April to October.

 Markt 1